 Where an affected worker has been on a period of extended leave, such as maternity leave, you will need to ensure that any time periods are adjusted accordingly.

 It is common practice to carry out assessments of performance and ability by requiring all employees within the selected pool to take an interview or undertake other assessment exercises.
 If this is the case, you should let the employee know what information you will be taking into account and what you are interviewing for – allotting at least two people to conduct the interviews for the purposes of impartiality.
 You could also consider offering coaching or guidance to those employees who are affected, which could further demonstrate your commitment to objectivity.

 These are commonly used in the process of scoring in a redundancy matrix exercise because it is an acceptable criterion; provided the scoring is consistent and applied in a reasonable way.
-Although you would need to ensure your records were accurate.

 Take care that you do not make any assumptions about what a non-genuine absence might be – if you have robust policies and mechanisms for managing absence and return to work interviews, including making proper use of your sickness procedures, you are more likely to be able to claim you have used this criterion fairly.
-It is also worth remembering, that a previously undisclosed disability may emerge during the consultation process, which would need factoring into your scoring.
+It is also worth remembering that a previously undisclosed disability may emerge during the consultation process, which would need factoring into your scoring.

 Length of service

 The “last-in-first-out” (LIFO) approach has become less common, not least due to the potential for unlawful discrimination on the grounds of age.
 It also fails to take into account that new recruits may offer more relevant or stronger skills and experience than longer-serving employees.
 As such, LIFO tends to be used in conjunction with other criteria, as we discuss in our in-depth guide.